 - Naturally, shed deer, moose, and elk antlers are free of bacteria and high in glucosamine and chondroitin.
 Long-lasting, often lasting many months, they are also the most expensive natural dog treat on the market.

 Dog's stomachs are different from human digestive systems.
 They are better able to tolerate bacteria that can cause serious illness in humans.
 If you are serving your pet natural treats such as bully sticks, take precautions and wash your hands with soap after touching the treat.

-If you have small children that might play with left over dog treats, opt out of bully sticks all together.
-Given the frequent hand to mouth contact children enjoy, you should opt instead for dried pig/cow ears, noses or for longer lasting treats, hooves and antlers.
+If you have small children that might play with leftover dog treats, opt-out of bully sticks altogether.
+Given the frequent hand-to-mouth contact that children make, you should opt instead for dried pig/cow ears, and noses, or for longer lasting treats, like hooves and antlers.